dwzpku/ob/wiki/math/set/zfc.md

 It is possible to change the definition of $V$ so that at each stage, instead of adding all the subsets of the union of the previous stages, subsets are only added if they are definable in a certain sense.
-This results in a more \"narrow\" hierarchy, which gives the [constructible universe](constructible_universe "constructible universe") $L$, which also satisfies all the axioms of ZFC, including the axiom of choice.
+This results in a more "narrow" hierarchy, which gives the [constructible universe](constructible_universe "constructible universe") $L$, which also satisfies all the axioms of ZFC, including the axiom of choice.
 It is independent from the ZFC axioms whether $V=L$.
-Although the structure of $L$ is more regular and well behaved than that of $V$, few mathematicians argue that $V=L$ should be added to ZFC as an additional \"[axiom of constructibility](axiom_of_constructibility "axiom of constructibility")\".
+Although the structure of $L$ is more regular and well behaved than that of $V$, few mathematicians argue that $V=L$ should be added to ZFC as an additional "[axiom of constructibility](axiom_of_constructibility "axiom of constructibility")".

 ## Metamathematics